callumflack/callum-flack-design/content/pages/about.md

 <!-- He is driven by wonder, beauty and curiosity. -->

 <!-- Callum bridges the gap between design and code.  -->

+#### Understanding the quality of the connections that bridge design and code is the key to creating seamless web interfaces.
+I can help you design a visual brand, its user experience, and I can build it too.
+The difference isn't obvious until it is.

 After a successful decade working in Brisbane, London and Melbourne as a graphic designer, he was increasingly frustrated with the development bottlenecks of implementing interface design, so in 2010 he started coding.